-Second, this paper also speaks to extensive literature on the effect of transport infrastructure in rural areas.
-The evidence is mixed.
-While Asher and Novosad (2020) show that rural road construction did not necessarily improve agricultural outcomes in India, Shamdasani (2021) finds the opposite.
-I build on this line of work by highlighting the importance of local context.
-The effect of transportation could be more pronounced for the group better positioned to exploit new opportunities.
-This paper is in line with Gebresilasse (2021), which emphasizes the importance of complementary policies and investments.
+This also paper offers a nuanced perspective on the effect of transport infrastructure in rural areas, where the literature has shown inconsistent results.
+While Asher and Novosad (2020) saw that rural road construction did not necessarily improve agricultural outcomes in India, Shamdasani (2021) found the opposite.
+This paper shows how local context contributes to the differential outcomes: the effect of transportation on rural development depends in part on group's ability to exploit new opportunities.
+This insight is in line with Gebresilasse

+(2021), which emphasizes the importance of complementary policies and investments.

-Third, separate literature looks at whether the delegation of authority is an effective method of delivering public goods and services.
-While bottom-up planning could facilitate better use of local information, such practice exposes the program to elite capture.
+Additionally, this paper adds a perspective to the mixed evidence around the impact of delegating authority on public goods and services provision.
+On the one hand, bottom-up planning could facilitate better use of local information and higher ownership.
 Alatas et al. (2012) find that allowing the communities to select program beneficiaries resulted in higher satisfaction.
-In contrast, Heß et al. (2021) find that such an approach to development leads to elite capture.
-In this paper, I find that the context can determine which effect dominates in this trade-off.
-In the case of 1970s Korea, the flexibility provided in its rural development program mediated the market access shock to create a significant impact on agricultural productivity.
+On the other hand, such practice creates risk for elite capture, per research by Heß et al. (2021).
+In the case of 1970s Korea, the delegation of authority to villages enabled local communities to take advantage and drive a significant impact on agricultural productivity.